 If you are fortunate to have rocky or regular soil and not clay, dig a hole larger than the root ball and backfill the hole with mulch, bark chips or compost so that the maple, when planted, is even with the surrounding ground.
 When planting your maple in the ground or in a container, be careful not to disturb the root ball any more than necessary.
 Root bound maples will require you to loosen the roots a little.

 Transplanting on a hot summer day is not recommended.
 Cooler weather will be less stressful on the maple.
 I recommend using SuperThrive to prevent transplant shock and to help the roots get established.
-[I have been using ST for 3 years now and I am a believer].
+I have been using it for 4 years now and I am a believer.

-Please remember that nearly every JM shows a little leaf burn during the first summer.
+Please remember that nearly every maple shows some leaf burn during the first summer.
 It is OK, do not over water.
-Leaf burn can also happen if you have too much sun on a maple that needs shade in the afternoon – so make sure you are planting the JM in the right spot for it to thrive.
+When the roots grow and get established the maple will be able to absorb more water.
+Leaf burn can also happen if you have too much sun on a maple that needs shade in the afternoon – so make sure you are planting your maple in the right spot for it to thrive.
 Watering deep with a drip system or hand watering using a hose that is left to gradually spread water over the root ball will force the roots to go deep.
 Sprinkler systems that water a little every couple of days keep roots on the surface.

 Very important – Do not plant the base of the trunk below the soil line.
-If planting in the fall or winter reduce watering or don’t water at all because of rain and the fact that the maple is dormant and does not need more water.
+If planting in the fall or winter reduce watering or don’t water at all because of rain.
+The maple is dormant and does not need more water.
 Do not over water!

 If you decide to plant your maple in a container (they make wonderful container plants) care should be taken to use a planting mix with adequate drainage so that the roots do not become water logged.
 The container must have drainage holes then add a small amount of gravel at the bottom to help with drainage.
 Again the soil mix should be loose, so add some bark chips to your potting mix and water as needed depending upon time of planting.